 Here, we cover the best on the market for 6 string guitars, then cover some specialist one if you’re into alternate tuning, play a 12 string, or if you’re a total nerd and want to retune every string individually.

-Best Guitar Capos Product Round-up
+Best Guitar Capos: Product List and Reviews

 G7th Performance 3 ART Guitar Capo

 - Adaptive Radius Technology – gives you maximum tuning stability by mechanically matching the curvature over the strings in ANY position, on ANY guitar neck (steel string acoustic, electric or hybrid nylon).

 - Unique Tension Control – By simply squeezing to attach and squeezing to release, the Performance 3 capo gives you complete and intuitive control over the pressure you place on your strings, meaning you can have confidence that you are in control and will keep your guitar in tune.